 The first major requirement for patent translation is the translator being able to translate legal terminology.
 In order to ensure the absolute protection of a patent in another country and language, a translator with experience and knowledge of the law can be brought on board, particularly in the case of disputes concerning a patent application or by a third party.

 Of great importance in the patent translation process is industry-specific knowledge and the lexicon that comes with understanding it.
 The translator selected to work on a given translation depends on whether the patent is related to pharmaceuticals, medicine, chemistry or mechanics, for example.
-As each field involves special terminology, it is common for translators to specialise in at least one industry, so as to ensure an accurate translation.
+As each field involves special terminology, it is common for translators to specialise in at least one industry, so as to ensure accurate translation.

 Descriptive language for patent illustrations

-As well as involving specific legal and industry language, patent translation relies on the translator accurately describing the accompanying illustrations and sketches provided as part of an application.
+As well as involving specific legal and industry language, patent translation relies on the translator accurately describing the accompanying illustrations and diagrams provided as part of an application.
 This depends further on the translator’s understanding of the industry and the specific language used in patents, as well as their ability to accurately translate technical language.

 The need for accurate patent translation

 Patent translation is about more than filing documents with a government office.
 An incorrect application can open a business up to: